ionic-team/ionic-docs/src/pages/appflow/destinations/apple.md

 For this destination you will need the following:

-> **Note:** Not part of the destination, but to build a binary that you can upload to the Apple App Store you will need a production Security Profile configured in App Flow, details [here](https://ionicframework.com/docs/appflow/package/credentials#ios-credentials)
+> **Prerequisite:** In order to build a binary that you can upload to the Apple App Store you will need a production Security Profile configured in App Flow, details [here](https://ionicframework.com/docs/appflow/package/credentials#ios-credentials)

 - **A name for instance of the Apple App Store destination**